-- 3615.
-The purpose of the Ranch Riding horse should reflect the versatility, attitude, and movement of a working horse.
-The horse's performance should simulate a horse riding outside the confines of an arena and that of a working ranch horse.
-This class should show the horse's ability to work at a forward, working speed while under control by the rider.
-Light contact should be rewarded and horse shall not be shown on a full drape of reins.
-The overall manners and responsiveness of the horse while performing the maneuver requirements, and the horse's quality of movement are the primary considerations.
-The ideal ranch riding horse should have a natural ranch horse appearance from head to tail in each maneuver. - 3616.
+3617.
+The purpose of the ranch riding class is to measure the ability of the horse to be a pleasure to ride while being used as a means of conveyance from performing one ranch task to another.
+The horse should reflect the versatility, attitude, and movement of a working ranch horse riding outside the confines of an arena.
+The horse should be well-trained, relaxed, quiet, soft and cadenced at all gaits.
+The ideal ranch horse will travel with forward movement and demonstrate an obvious lengthening of stride at extended gaits.
+The horse can be ridden with light contact or on a relatively loose rein without requiring undue restraint, but not be shown on a full drape of reins.
+The overall manners and responsiveness of the ranch riding horse to make timely transitions in a smooth and correct manner, as well as the quality of movement are the primary considerations.
+The ideal ranch riding horse should have a natural ranch horse appearance from head to tail in each maneuver.

+3618.
 For horses three years of age and older, offered as junior, senior or all-aged open division, and as an all aged class for Novice Youth, Youth, Novice Amateur.
 Select Amateur and Amateur.

-3617.
+3619.
 Class requirements:

-- A. Each horse will work individually, performing both required and optional maneuvers, and scored on the basis of 0 to 100, with 70 denoting an average performance. - B. The required maneuvers will include the walk, trot, and lope both directions: and the extended trot and extended lope at least one direction; as well as stops, and back. - C. Three optional maneuvers may include a side pass, turns of 360 or more, change of lead (simple or flying), walk, trot, or lope over a pole(s); or some reasonable combination of maneuvers that would be reasonable for a ranch horse to perform. - D. The maneuvers may be arranged in various combinations with final approval by the judge. - E. The overall cadence and performance of the gaits should be as those described in Ranch Riding Gaits, with an emphasis on forward movement, free-flowing, and ground covering for all gaits.
-Transitions should be performed where designated, with smoothness and responsiveness. - F. No time limit. - G. One of the suggested patterns may be used, however a judge may utilize a different pattern as long as all required maneuvers and the three (or more) optional maneuvers are included.
-Should a judge use one of his/her own patterns, it is recommended to not have the stop following the extended lope. - H. The use of natural logs is encouraged. - I. Posting at the extended trot is acceptable. - J. Touching or holding the saddle horn is acceptable.
+- A. Each horse will work individually, performing both required and optional maneuvers, and scored on the basis of 0 to 100, with 70 denoting an average performance.
+Each maneuver will receive a score that should be added or subtracted from 70 and is subject to a penalty that should be subtracted.
+Each maneuver will be scored on the following basis, ranging from plus 1 1/2 to minus 1 1/2:: -1 1/2 extremely poor, -1 very poor, -1/2 poor, 0 correct, +1/2 good, +1 very good, +1 1/2 excellent.
+Maneuver scores are to be determined and assessed independently of penalty points. - B. The required maneuvers will include the walk, trot, and lope both directions: and the extended trot and extended lope at least one direction; as well as stops, and back. - C. The optional maneuvers may include a side pass, turns of 360 or more, change of lead (simple or flying), walk, trot, or lope over a log(s); or some reasonable combination of maneuvers that would be reasonable for a ranch horse to perform or encounter during ranch work. - D. The overall cadence and performance of the gaits should be as those described in Ranch Horse Division, with an emphasis on forward movement, free-flowing, and ground covering for all gaits.
+Transitions should be performed where designated, with smoothness and responsiveness. - E. No time limit. - F. One of fifteen (15) approved patterns must be used.. - G. The use of natural logs is encouraged. - H. Posting at the extended trot is acceptable. - I. Touching or holding the saddle horn is acceptable.

-3618.
+3620.
 Ranch Riding Apparel and Equipment

 - A. No hoof polish. - B. No braided or banded manes or tail extensions. - C. Trimming inside ears is discouraged. - D. Trimming bridle path is allowed, also trimming of fetlocks or excessive (long) facial hair. - E. Equipment with silver should not count over a good working outfit.
-Silver on bridles and saddles is discouraged. - F. It is suggested competitors use a breast collar and a rear cinch. - 3619.
+Silver on bridles and saddles is discouraged. - F. It is suggested competitors use a breast collar and a rear cinch. - G. When exhibiting in a snaffle bit or hackamore, an exhibitor may switch between two hands and one hand on the reins at any time. - 3621.
 Ranch Riding Penalties.
-A contestant shall be penalized each time the following occur:
+Maneuver evaluations and penalty applications are to be determined independently.
+The following penalties will be applied to each occurrence and be deducted from the final score: